cdapio/hydrator-plugins/copybookreader-plugins/docs/CopybookReader-batchsource.md

 **binaryFilePath:** Complete path of the .bin to be read.
 This will be a fixed-length binary format file that matches the copybook.
 Supports compressed files using a native compressed codec.

-**schema:** The schema for the data as it will be formatted in CDAP.
+**drop:** Comma-separated list of fields to drop.
+For example: 'field1,field2,field3'.

-**maxSplitSize:** Maximum split-size for each mapper in the MapReduce Job.
-Defaults to 128MB.
+**maxSplitSize:** Maximum split-size(MB) for each mapper in the MapReduce Job.
+Defaults to 1MB.

 Example
 -------

-This example reads data from a local binary file "file:///home/cdap/DTAR020_FB.bin" and parses it using the schema given in the text area "COBOL Copybook Contents".
+This example reads data from a local binary file "file:///home/cdap/DTAR020_FB.bin"  and parses it using the schema given in the text area "COBOL Copybook".
-It will generate structured records using either the default schema or with the output schema specified by the user in the text area.
+It will drop field "DTAR020-DATE" and generate structured records with schema as specified in the text area.

       {
           "name": "CopybookReader",